 Technology Capability Matrix

-At a very high level, the Technology Capability Matrix is used in the context of business, technology.
+At a very high level, the Technology Capability Matrix is used in the context of business, technology, strategy.

 Technology Capability Matrix quadrant descriptions, including examples